Commonly Prescribed Medications in Australia That Need Monitoring

 After (August 2025):

-Heart rate is more stable, with fewer and less severe dips.
+Noticeable improvement, with fewer and less severe dips

 This outcome shows how wearable technology combined with 24/7 nurse oversight can prevent serious health risks and support safer medication use.